 Tara's career began as a speech therapy assistant.
 While working with kids with language impairments in various public schools, she pursued her degree in special education at night.

 She discovered a passion for advocacy working with children with special needs.
 Tasked with supporting a wide variety of ability levels in inclusive programs in public schools as well as a substantially separate private school program, Tara understands the foundations of education and empowerment that are necessary for educational teams to work collaboratively.
-She has also administered and scored many of the standard formal assessment tools used by schools to determine eligibility for special education programs.
+She has also administered and scored many of the standardized, formal assessment tools used by schools to determine eligibility for special education programs.
 Tara's expertise lies in diagnosing students with specific learning disabilities in reading and writing and creating remediation plans.
 Tara is trained in many of the reading programs that she recommends including LindaMood Bell and Wilson.
 She also has a strong background in supporting students with ADD/ADHD, Executive Functioning Disorder, Emotional Impairments, Complex Childhood Trauma, Autism, Health Impairments, and Neurological Impairments.